Hexworks/mixite/README.md

 Mixite currently supports a maximum grid size of 1000 * 1000 (1.000.000 cells) with the default implementation but you can provide your own storage implementation to alleviate this limitation.

+> **Disclaimer for Java users**:
+> There is no need to worry, Mixite works in exactly the same way as Hexameter worked before.
+> Java interop is seamless, you only have to change the imports / project dependency.
+>
+> As always with Maven Central artifacts: previous versions of Hexameter also work, they
+> are not affected.
 ---

 Need info?
 [Ask us on Discord][discord]